baobabKoodaa/blog/content/posts/2021-04-01--website-moves-your-cursor/index.md

 > You cannot move the mousepointer with javascript.
 Just think about the implications for a second.

 Well, I like a good challenge.
 And guess what?
 It's done.
-I've been tinkering with this idea for a while now and decided to release it on this special day (International Cybersecurity Day).
 You can try it for yourself <a href="/mouse/" target="_blank">here</a>.

+Edit: I originally released this as a fun little April's Fools project.
+It doesn't _really_ move your mouse, but it sure fools a lot of people.
+After my mouse moving demo turned out to be popular, I decided to create a small game around the mechanic: a horror mini-game called <a href="https://ouija.attejuvonen.fi" target="_blank">Ouija Online</a>.